Sex Industry Facts

 Everything you wanted to know about the Sex Industry, but were afraid to ask.
 A general client resource from the Sex Workers Outreach Project SWOP.

 • Australian states and territories have different laws governing where sex workers are allowed to work.
-Sex workers in NSW may work in brothels, privately, the street, escort or in esoteric work (eg: Bondage & Discipline).

 • Sex workers come from diverse cultural and linguistic backgrounds.